Advanced clinical training in a research-intense environment

 Further information is available in the fellowship brochure [PDF - 677 KB].

-- work for three to four months in Rwanda as part of the Canadian Anesthesiologists’ Society International Education Foundation (CASIEF) program
+- work for approximately three months in Rwanda as part of the Canadian Anesthesiologists’ Society International Education Foundation (CASIEF) program

 - practise clinical anesthesia in Halifax